appsody/website/content/docs/stacks/stacks-overview.md

 ### Stable
 These stacks are production-ready.
 Stable stacks must meet all the criteria set for experimental and incubator stacks, and the following additional items:
 - Support all [Appsody CLI commands](/docs/using-appsody/cli-commands)
-- Pass on [appsody stack validate](/docs/using-appsody/cli-commands#appsody-stack-validate) and integration tests, on all 3 operating systems supported by Appsody without errors (e.g. the stack should not have single file mounts as this is not supported on Windows)
+- Pass the [appsody stack validate](/docs/using-appsody/cli-commands#appsody-stack-validate) and integration tests, on all three operating systems that are supported by Appsody without errors.
+For example, the stack must not bind mount individual files as this is not supported on Windows
 - Specify the minimum Appsody, Docker, and Buildah versions required in the `stack.yaml`
 - Support the [appsody build](/docs/using-appsody/cli-commands#appsody-build) command with Buildah
 - Prevent creation of files on the local system that cannot be removed (i.e. files owned by root or other users)